Note: GRE Requirements are Supsended for Fall 2022 Admission

 We offer only the Ph.D. degree and do not have a master's degree program.
 Candidates can apply to the Ph.D.
 Program in Sociology with a B.A. degree or with a master's degree.
 We do not give preference to those with MA degrees.
 The program admits applicants only in the fall, with a December 15 application deadline.
-Candidates can obtain admissions applications from the Graduate Center's Admissions Office.
+You can apply online here and read more about the application process and deadlines here.

 The Admissions Committee of the Sociology Program selects candidates who show intellectual curiosity, a serious interest in research, and academic ability as demonstrated in their prior record, GRE scores, and writing sample.
 The Committee considers all parts of a candidate's file in making decisions.
 There is no cutoff GRE score although a candidate with very low scores is unlikely to be admitted.
 Admission is quite competitive and we do not have room for all the good candidates who apply, but every application is given very serious attention and is read and discussed by members of the Admissions Committee.